Russian minority in Poland

 The Russian minority in Poland (Русские в Польше, Rosjanie w Polsce) consists of about 34,000 people (according to the Polish census of 2011).

 In the past – the times of the Second Polish Republic, partitions of Poland and the Polish–Lithuanian Commonwealth – the number of Russians within Polish borders was much higher, over 100,000.
 Changing borders (see territorial changes of Poland) and forced resettlement after World War II drastically reduced this number.

 One of the most defining cultural characteristics of that minority is their Eastern Orthodox faith.

+Notable people

+Russian-speakers in Poland in 1897.